LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

 In an ideal world, the sun would shine on our solar panels every day and keep our deep cell batteries fully charged.
 But we don't live in an ideal world, so I need to rely on generator power more often than I would like.

-- It supplies electricity to our lights and appliances inside the house, and
+- It supplies electricity to our lights and appliances inside the house.

 - It tops up our deep cell batteries, ensuring we'll be able to continue powering our home after we turn off the generator.

-My Choice for Best Portable Generator for Home Use
+My Choice for Best Portable Generator for Home Use: the Honda EU2000i

-10 Reasons Why This Is The Best Generator for Home Use
+10 Reasons Why the Honda EU20000i Is the Best Generator for Home Use

 Here's my top 10 reasons for saying my portable Honda generator is the best generator for home use: